robertfmurdock/robertfmurdock.github.io/_posts/2014-08-25-A-Synthetic-Creature.md

 - Model objects in your codebase are usually mocked.
 - Your tests frequently have state modeled in mocks that would be impossible with the sole production implementation.
 - Setting up your mocks often obscures the actual component being tested from even quick readers.
 - You change the requirements of your models, and unit tests that consume those models pass!
 Even though they should fail.
-And then the problem isn't found until the application isn't run.
+And then the problem isn't found until the application is run... possibly much later.

 First, its important to recognize that yes, these are real problems.
 Furthermore, quality test-driven-development does not make them inevitable.
 When code smells like these crop up, they're trying to tell you something about the way you've designed your system.
 Here are a few things that these smells tell me: